 - Using the formula to ensure subjects are weighted correctly

-- If the calculation still appears wrong after checking the calculation and included subjects, please forward your calculation as an online enquiry with Stop 1.
+If the calculation still appears wrong after following the steps above, please forward your calculation as an online enquiry with Stop 1.

-Academic Board has confirmed that the normal WAM calculation as per the Assessment and Results policy will be applied in 2021.
+Academic Board has confirmed that the normal WAM calculation as per the Assessment and Results policy (MPF1326) will be applied in 2021.
 This means that the alternative WAM calculation applied in 2020 as a result of the COVID-19 pandemic will not continue in 2021.

-The revised WAM calculation will apply as follows, noting the following arrangements and exceptions:
+The revised WAM calculation for 2020 applied as follows, noting the following arrangements and exceptions:

-- The WAM for programs that comprise 50 points or less in total will be calculated using normal practice, as a benchmark WAM based on prior study in that program for a student cannot be established.
+- The WAM for programs that comprised 50 points or less in total were calculated using normal practice, as a benchmark WAM based on prior study in that program for a student couldn't be established.

-- For the Bachelors (Honours) program, subjects that receive a weighted mark below a student’s entry WAM for that program will be excluded from the WAM calculation.
+- For the Bachelors (Honours) program, subjects that received a weighted mark below a student’s entry WAM for that program were excluded from the WAM calculation.
 For the avoidance of doubt, a student’s entry WAM, in this context, is the WAM presented by the student to meet the selection resolution for that program, not the minimum WAM required for selection into the program.
-This applies to students who have commenced their Bachelor Honours year in the first half of 2020.
+This applied to students who commenced their Bachelor Honours year in the first half of 2020.

-- All subject scores will be recorded on the transcript.
+- All subject results are recorded on the transcript.

-- Where the result does not contribute to the WAM, it will be recorded against a new code.
+- Where the result does not contribute to the WAM, it is recorded against a new code.
 This code makes it clear that the subject is excluded from the WAM because of COVID-19.